janmcconnellCityU/DS515Project_Team2/README.md

 ## **Acknowledgments**

-We would like to thank our instructor, **Dr. Paul Dooley**, and the **City University of Seattle** for providing the resources and guidance needed to complete this project.
+We would like to thank our instructor, **Dr. Paul Dooley**, and **City University of Seattle** for providing the resources and guidance needed to complete this project.